fgullo/fgullo.github.io/_pages/publications.md

 In Proceedings of the ACM International Conference on Knowledge and Information Management (**CIKM '18**). pp. 107- 116.
 Turin, Italy, October 22-26, 2018

-23. F. Bonchi, F. Gullo, B. Mishra, D. Ramazzottiv [Probabilistic Causal Analysis of Social Influence]()<br>
+23. F. Bonchi, F. Gullo, B. Mishra, D. Ramazzotti<br>
+[Probabilistic Causal Analysis of Social Influence]()<br>
 In Proceedings of the ACM International Conference on Knowledge and Information Management (**CIKM '18**), pp. 1003-1012.
 Turin, Italy, October 22-26, 2018